Log in

 This AI-generated translation may contain errors and should not be considerd legal advice.
 For accurate info, refer to the Dutch or French version or consult your Securex Legal Advisor.

-Night work: from a principle prohibition to a principle allowance
+Night work: from a principle prohibition to a principle authorisation

 Your employees perform night work when they work between 8:00 p.m. and 6:00 a.m.

-Although night work is currently generally prohibited, the legislator allows various exceptions, enabling certain sectors to organise it nevertheless.
-Employees who work at night are entitled to a night premium in addition to their regular pay.
+Although night work is generally prohibited today, the legislator allows various exceptions, enabling certain sectors to organise it nonetheless.
+Employees who work at night are entitled to a night premium on top of their regular pay.

-Through a new legislative initiative implementing the coalition agreement, night work will generally be allowed.
+Through a new legislative initiative implementing the coalition agreement, night work is now principally permitted.
 The government aims to strengthen the competitive position of our companies compared to neighbouring countries.
-However, you must follow the specific procedure described below to implement this.
+You must, however, follow the specific procedure described below to implement this.
 This is done in consultation with your employees and their representatives.

-Note that the removal of the prohibition on night work does not change the maximum working hours of 9 hours per day and 40 hours per week.
+Note that the abolition of the prohibition on night work does not change the maximum working hours of 9 hours per day and 40 hours per week.

 Night work premium

-These premiums remain unchanged and in force, even after the legislative amendment.
+These premiums remain unchanged, even after the legislative amendment.

 Special regime: night work in the distribution and related sectors